leonardaguanta/bbbvideocontest/dev/wp-content/plugins/easy-media-download/readme.txt

 `[emd_donation email="abc123@hotmail.com" image="http://example.com/wp-content/uploads/images/donate.jpg"]`

-= Digital Download Tracking =
+=== Digital Download Tracking ===

-Easy Media Download is integrated with [Google Analytics](http://wordpress.org/plugins/google-analytics-for-wordpress/) plugin.
+Easy Media Download is integrated with the [Google Analytics](https://wordpress.org/plugins/simple-universal-google-analytics/) plugin.
 It allows you to see how many times a particular file has been downloaded in real time from your Google Analytics account.

-= Languages =
+=== Languages ===

 Easy Media Download can be translated into your languages.
 Currently it supports the following languages: